m-ke/3dio-website/src/docs/api/1/scene.md

 * [`validateSceneStructure(sceneStructure)`](#validate-scene-structure)
 * [`getViewerUrl(sceneId)`](#get-viewer-url)

-The scene API allows users to access Archilogic's scene structure and for instance convert it to A-Frame Elements.<br>
-The scene structure is a JSON based scene format used in the [Archilogic editor](https://spaces.archilgoc.com/3d) to describe scenes.
+## SceneId

-Each scene has it's unique id which is the `sceneId`.
+Each scene has it's unique id which is generally refered to as `sceneId`.

 You can get the `sceneId` of an Archilogic model for instance from the url:
 ```bash